PoliticalGraveyard.com

 Kerberg, J. F. — of Sanborn, O'Brien County, Iowa.
 Democrat.
 Delegate to Democratic National Convention from Iowa, 1912.
 Burial location unknown.

-KERBY (Soundex K610) — See also BERKY, BLACKERBY, BYKER, CARBAUGH, CARBEE, CARBO, CHORBA, CORBY, CURBY, ERBY, KEARBY, KERBAUGH, KIRBY, LOCKERBY, ZERBY.
+KERBY (Soundex K610) — See also BERKY, BLACKERBY, BYKER, CARBAUGH, CARBEE, CARBO, CHORBA, CORBY, CURBY, ERBY, KEARBY, KERBAUGH, KIRBY, LOCKERBY, OCKERBY, ZERBY.

-KERBY: See also Hobart Booth, Jr.
+KERBY: See also Hobart Booth Jr.

 Kerby, James H. — Secretary of state of Arizona, 1923-28, 1933-38.
 Burial location unknown.